darciew/bank_tech_test/README.md

 As a User
 So that I can save some money
-I can depsit funds into my account
+I can deposit funds into my account

 As a User
 So that I can keep track of my spending